jdittrich/userNeedResearchBook/text/dataGathering.md

 >
 > You can cancel the interview at any time if you feel it is needed.

-I had rarely someone who did not agree to being recorded.
-If that happens you can ask if they have any specific worries – possibly you can inform them about that specific aspect and they might agree when they have  additional information.
+It rarely happened to me that someone did not agree to being recorded.
+If that happens to you, you can ask if they have any specific worries – possibly you can inform them about that specific aspect, and they might agree when they have additional information.

 > [Example from an in-house research project] »Audio recording… I’m not sure about this…«
 > »Thats fine with me.
 Though, may I ask what worries are?« »Hmm…yeah, I don't like, you know, human